 Warm-season grasses can be established from sprigs, which are pieces of torn sod that usually contain stolons with up to four nodes.
-Sprigs can be planted by broadcasting them over loose soil followed by a light disking or tillage to partially cover them with soil.
+Sprigs can be planted by broadcasting them over loose soil and then lightly disking or tilling to partially cover them with soil.
 A portion of each sprig should remain exposed after planting.
 Mechanical spriggers are available, by contract, from sod installers.
-The sprigger slits the soil open, plant the sprig and cover the sprig with a small amount of soil.
-In either case, the sprig should produce roots and creeping stems from each planted node.
-Sprigs can be purchased as sod and then shredded, or often can be purchased by the bushel.
+The sprigger slits the soil open, plants the sprig and covers the sprig with a small amount of soil.
+In either case, the sprig should produce roots and creeping stolons from each planted node.
+Sprigs can be bought as sod and then shredded, or often can be bought by the bushel.
 One square yard of sod makes one bushel of sprigs.
-Plant 8 to 10 bushels of sprigs evenly distributed per 1,000 square feet.
+Plant eight to 10 bushels of sprigs evenly distributed per 1,000 square feet.

-You can also use plugs to establish arm-season grasses.
+You can also use plugs to establish warm-season grasses.
 Plugs are usually 1 to 2 inches in diameter with 1 to 2 inches of soil attached.
 They should be fitted tightly into prepared holes and tamped firmly into place.
 Plugs are generally placed 6 to 12 inches apart.
-This spacing will usually fill in within one growing season if planted by June 1.
+This spacing will usually allow fill-in within one growing season if planted by June 1.

 Managing thatch and compaction

-Take measures to slow thatch accumulation when the thatch layer is thicker than one-half inch (easily measured by removing a small plug of turf that includes a portion of the underlying soil).
+Take steps to slow thatch accumulation when the thatch layer (easily measured by removing a small plug of turf that includes a portion of the underlying soil) is thicker than 1/2 inch.
 The thickness of the thatch layer can increase quickly beyond this point, which makes it more difficult to control later.
-As the thatch layer thickens, it becomes the main rooting medium for the grass.
-This predisposes turf to drought stress and winter injury and increases the possibility for weed, disease and insect problems.
+As the thatch layer thickens, it becomes the main rooting-medium for the grass.
+Rooting in thatch predisposes turf to drought stress and winter injury and increases the possibility of weed, disease and insect problems.
 Also, fertilizers and other lawn-care products applied to a thatch layer work less efficiently.

 Power raking and dethatching

-This method of thatch removal has been used for years.
-Light (shallow) power raking can be beneficial if done frequently enough.
+Power raking is a method of thatch removal that has been used for years.
+Light, or shallow, power raking can be beneficial if done often enough.
 However, deep power raking of a very thatchy lawn can be damaging, and the practice often removes a substantial portion of living tissue.
 Used properly, power raking of wet, matted turf can help to speed spring green-up of turf by encouraging air movement into the root zone and enhancing turf warming.
 Dethatching in the spring should be completed before applying preemergence herbicides for annual grass control in cool-season grasses.
-Fall is a better time to dethatch cool-season grasses.
-Warm-season grasses should be dethatched when grasses are actively growing (by June).
-The thatch and organic material gathered after power raking should be composted before it is used as a mulch or soil amendment to kill any living grass plants that might be present.
+September is a better time to dethatch cool-season grasses.
+Warm-season grasses should be dethatched when grasses are actively growing in late May to early June.
+Before using it as mulch or soil amendment, compost the thatch and organic material gathered after power raking to kill any living plants or weed seed that might be present in it.

-Core cultivation or aerating is the recommended technique to manage thatch.
-It is more beneficial than power raking because it helps to improve the root zone by relieving soil compaction while simultaneously helping to control thatch accumulation.
+Core cultivation, or aerating, is the recommended technique to manage thatch.
+It is more beneficial than power raking because it helps improve the root zone by relieving soil compaction while also helping to control thatch accumulation.
+Soil compaction, in fact, is one of the contributing factors to thatch accumulation.
 Core aeration also allows air, water and nutrients to more efficiently enter the root zone.
-Soil compaction, in fact, is one of the contributing factors to thatch accumulation.
 Plugs of thatch and soil 2 to 3 inches long (longer is better) are removed by the aerating machine and deposited on the lawn surface.
-A single aeration using a machine equipped with half-inch tines on 2-inch centers will remove about 10 percent of the thatch from the lawn in one pass.
+A single aeration using a machine equipped with half-inch tines on 2-inch centers will remove about 10 percent of the thatch from a lawn in one pass.

 Methods to deal with the cores left on the lawn vary.
-It is best to break up the plugs and work the soil back into the canopy or thatch layer of the sod.
+The best method is to break up the plugs and work the soil back into the canopy or thatch layer of the sod.
 However, rainfall and time will disintegrate the plugs.
 Depending on the soil type, core disintegration may take only a few days or several weeks.
-The mingling of soil and thatch that results hastens the decomposition of the remaining thatch.
+The mingling of soil and thatch that results hastens the decomposition of the remaining thatch due to microbial activity.
 The little tufts of thatch and turf can also be collected and composted.
 Irrigation helps to wash the soil from the cores, and dragging with pieces of chain-link fencing or an old metal doormat can speed the process.
 Running over the cores with a power rake or dethatcher also does a good job of breaking cores.
-Running over the cores with a rotary mower can be effective, but it will quickly dull the blades.
+Running over the cores with a rotary mower can be effective but will quickly dull the blades.